Know in one minute about benefits of Chaga mushroom

 4 – Add sugar or cinnamon finally as per your taste.

-Caution – please avoid Chaga mushroom tea consumption during pregnancy as there is no study that supports its consumption during pregnancy.
+Caution – Please avoids Chaga mushroom tea consumption during pregnancy as there is no study that supports its consumption during pregnancy.
 Please consult your physician before considering regular consumption during pregnancy.